a-sit-plus/warden-supreme/docs/docs/integration/supreme.md

     --8<-- "Readme-Verifier.kt:18"
     ```

-    1. We want Warden Supreme to conveys the attestation proof inside the CSR using a custom OID.
+    1. We want Warden Supreme to convey the attestation proof inside the CSR using a custom OID.
     2. We don't care about device IDs
     3. We explicitly speficy the key we want to have created on the client.
     The values shown here correspond to the defaults, as this is supported by Android and iOS.